-Two of the most frequently asked questions we receive at LegalWills.ca is
+Two of the most frequently asked questions we receive at LegalWills.ca are:

 - How come your Wills are so cheap?